cpmech/russell/russell_sparse/README.md

 * SparseMatrix: Either a COO, CSC, or CSR matrix

 The COO matrix is the best when we need to update the values of the matrix because it has easy access to the triples (i, j, aij).
 For instance, the repetitive access is the primary use case for codes based on the finite element method (FEM) for approximating partial differential equations.
 Moreover, the COO matrix allows storing duplicate entries; for example, the triple `(0, 0, 123.0)` can be stored as two triples `(0, 0, 100.0)` and `(0, 0, 23.0)`.
 Again, this is the primary need for FEM codes because of the so-called assembly process where elements add to the same positions in the "global stiffness" matrix.
-Nonetheless, the duplicate entries must be summed up at some stage for the linear solver (e.g., MUMPS, UMFPACK, and Intel DSS).
+Nonetheless, the duplicate entries must be summed up at some stage for the linear solver (e.g., MUMPS, UMFPACK).
 These linear solvers also use the more memory-efficient storage formats CSC and CSR.
 See the [russell_sparse documentation](https://docs.rs/russell_sparse) for further information.

 This library also provides functions to read and write Matrix Market files containing (huge) sparse matrices that can be used in performance benchmarking or other studies.
 The [read_matrix_market()] function reads a Matrix Market file and returns a [CooMatrix].
 To write a Matrix Market file, we can use the function [write_matrix_market()], which takes a [SparseMatrix] and, thus, automatically convert COO to CSC or COO to CSR, also performing the sum of duplicates.
 The `write_matrix_market` also writes an SMAT file (almost like the Matrix Market format) without the header and with zero-based indices.
 The SMAT file can be given to the fantastic [Vismatrix](https://github.com/cpmech/vismatrix) tool to visualize the sparse matrix structure and values interactively; see the example below.